 You can now invest into over 43 brokerage free ETFs, which means you can invest more regularly (benefitting from compound interest), and your investments work harder as you don’t lose any money to transaction costs.
 This is especially important for investors who are wanting to regularly invest with small amounts, as previously brokerage costs would have eaten away at your returns since they are such a high percentage of investing small amounts.

 So what’s the catch on brokerage free ETFs?
 Well you just have to hold the ETF securities for more than a year.
-If you decide to sell before the year is up, you will get charged the standard $9.50 brokerage on each transaction (buy and sell), for a total of $19.
+If you decide to sell before the year is up, you will get charged the standard $6.50 or $5.50 (prepaid) brokerage on each transaction (buy and sell).

 Pearler review: Are Pearler CHESS Sponsored?

 Yes – your Pearler account is CHESS sponsored.
 This is important, as CHESS (Clearing House Electronic Sub-register System) sponsorship ensures you are the legal owner of your investments, and the ASX tracks your personal name and ownership using your Holder Identification Number (HIN) against that individual share holding.